sni/thruk-plugin-editor/README.md

       },
     ]

+## Action Scripts / Hooks

+The action scripts can do anything, ex.: do a syntax check or activate changes somewhere.
+The output is displayed as a popup to the user.
+The colour depends on the exit code of the script. `0` is green, everything else is red.

+A `pre_save_cmd` script exiting other than 0 will cancel the current save attempt.

-## Macros
+### Macros

-The editor plugin provides two extra macros.
+The editor plugin provides some extra macros.

-  - $FILENAME$ contains the path to the open file.
+  - `$FILENAME$` contains the path to the open (unsaved) file.
-  - $TMPFILENAME$ contains the path to a temporary file with the unsaved changes.
+  - `$TMPFILENAME$` contains the path to a temporary file with the current (unsaved) content changes.
 Use this macro for syntax checks or similar.

+### Environment

+The editor plugin provides some extra environment variables when running pre/post hook scripts.
+Use those variables ex.: to automatically create git commits.

+  - `$THRUK_EDITOR_FILENAME` same as `$FILENAME$` in macros.
+  - `$THRUK_EDITOR_TMPFILENAME` same as `$TMPFILENAME$` in macros (only available in pre script).
+  - `$THRUK_EDITOR_STAGE` can be either 'pre' or 'post'.
+  - `$THRUK_SUMMARY_MESSAGE` set from user input (popup on save).
+  - `$THRUK_SUMMARY_DETAILS` set from user input (popup on save).